Prepaid and discounted article processing charges

 Many of the University Library's publisher agreements include open access publication funding in whole or in part.

 Only you, the corresponding author, may publish open access through a publishing agreement.
 Being a co-author is not enough, except for under the MDPI agreement – see the heading below.

 Furthermore, you must be employed at or affiliated to Örebro University.
 You may for instance have an affiliation agreement with the university.
-Visiting professors and externally funded doctoral students can also publish through these agreements.
+Visiting professors, externally funded doctoral students and students can also publish through these agreements.

 In all cases, your affiliation to Örebro University is to be indicated in the article.